“Please state your name for the record.”

 On the other side of the glass, Drianna’s friend and long-time crew member watched the interview with a well-trained eye.
 She waited for Drianna to leave the room.

 When she finally came out, she was clutching the DARD to her chest.
 Drianna joined her at the wall, looking in on Kenian.
-From the inside, it appeared to be four solid walls with only a door leading in or out.
+From the inside, it appeared to be four solid walls with a single door and no windows.
 In reality, only three of the walls were as they appeared to be.
-With the push of a button, a window opened up on the outside and anyone could look in, to observe interrogations.
+With the push of a button, a window opened up on the outside and anyone could look in to observe interrogations.
 Anyone on the outside could see and hear everything, but on the inside, a person would be unaware they were being watched, even if they knew of the window’s existence.
 It was one of the many ways the Agency was so effective.

 “Your thoughts?” she asked.